Three of the best mobile phone insurance policies

 The short answer is no, probably not.
 Most insurance companies have a minimum age limit of 16, sometimes 18.
 However, Gadget Cover says that parents are welcome to purchase the policy for their child and then transfer it to their child's name when they turn 18.

-Insurance2Go offers business insurance for mobile phones and laptops with its sister company Square Pound Limited, and there are many specialist business phone insurers.
+Yes, you can.
+There are many specialist business phone insurers.
 However, this kind of insurance is unlikely to offer anything that standard mobile phone insurance doesn't.

 Vodafone's business insurance, for example, offers protection against loss, theft, damage, and unauthorised calls — all of which are covered by most mobile phone insurance policies.
 Where it stands out is in its provision of a 'courtesy phone' in case yours is lost, stolen or damaged and you need to stay connected.